opitzconsulting/jquery-mobile-angular-adapter/README.md

 Jquery mobile has two kinds of markup:

-- Non widget markup: Markup, that does not hold state or event listeners, and just adds css classes to the dom.
+- Stateless markup/widgets: Markup, that does not hold state or event listeners, and just adds css classes to the dom.
   E.g. `$.fn.buttonMarkup`, which is created using `<a href="..." data-role="button">`
-- Widget markup: Markup that holds state (e.g. event listeners, ...).
+- Stateful markup/widgets: Markup that holds state (e.g. event listeners, ...).
 This markup uses the jquery ui widget factory.
   E.g. `$.mobile.button`, which is created using `<button>`.

 Integration strategy:

-1. We enhance `$compile` to trigger the jquery mobile `create` event before the real compilation.
+1. We enhance `$compile` to trigger the jqm `create` and `pagecreate` event before the real compilation.
-   Before this, we instrument all jqm widgets that hold state (see above), so they do not really call the jqm widget, but only add the attribute `jqm-widget=<widgetName>` to the corresponding element.
+   Before this, we instrument all stateful jqm widgets (see above), so they do not really create the jqm widget, but only add the attribute `jqm-widget=<widgetName>` to the corresponding element.
-   By this, all non widget markup can be used by angular for stamping (e.g. in ng-repeat), without calling a jqm method again, so we are fast.
-Furthermore, we have a simple attribute by which we can detect elements that contain jqm widgets that hold state.
+   By this, all stateless  markup can be used by angular for stamping (e.g. in ng-repeat), without calling a jqm method again, so we are fast.
+Furthermore, we have a simple attribute by which we can detect elements that contain stateful jqm widgets.

 2. We have an angular directive for data-role="page" and data-role="dialog".
    This widget will call element.page() in the pre link phase, however without the `pagecreate` event.
 By this, we only create the page instance, but do not modify the dom (as this is not allowed in the pre link phase).

-3. We have an angular widget for the attribute `jqm-widget` (see above) which creates the jqm widgets that hold state.
+3. We have an angular directive for the attribute `jqm-widget` (see above) which creates the stateful jqm widgets.
    Here we also listen for changes in the model and refresh the jqm widgets when needed.
    By this, the jqm widgets also work nicely with angular stamping (e.g. in ng-repeat).

-4. The page directive (see 2.) has a post-link function that triggers the `pagecreate` event.
-   By this, the jqm page gets it's navigation and toolbars.

-5. All together: This minimized the DOM traversals and DOM changes
+4. All together: This minimizes the DOM traversals and DOM changes

-   * We use angular's stamping for non widget markup, i.e. we call the jqm functions only once, and let angular do the rest.
+   * We use angular's stamping for stateless widget markup, i.e. we call the jqm functions only once, and let angular do the rest.
    * We do not use the `create` event for refreshing widgets, but angular's directives.
 By this, we prevent unneeded executions of jquery selectors.